Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

 Raiders stats and trends

-- Las Vegas has covered the spread on two occasions this year.
+- Las Vegas has two wins against the spread in three games this year.

-- The Raiders covered the spread in their only game when underdogs by 4 points or more.
+- The Raiders have been underdogs by 3 points or more two times this year and have covered the spread every time.

-- Las Vegas' games this season have hit the over on two of three set point totals (66.7%).

 - The Raiders average 10 more points per game (30) than the Chargers give up (20).

-- Las Vegas is 2-1 against the spread and 3-0 overall when the team piles up more than 371.7 yards.
+- In games that Las Vegas picks up over 371.7 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Raiders have turned the ball over two times, four fewer times than the Chargers have forced turnovers (6).
+- The Raiders have two giveaways this season, while the Chargers have six takeaways.

 Home and road insights